Physiotherapy

 Fysiotherapie voor paarden

-It is therefore very important to detect and remedy these disorders in time to prevent permanent recurrence of the problem.
+It is therefore very important to detect and remedy disorders in time to prevent more serious problems.

 Physiotherapy can be used for: